-[ital] A second difference between this interglacial and the next-to-last is that only in the current interglacial has North America been home to a creature that can make fire on demand. [ital] By the onset of the present interglacial, more commonly known as the "postglacial," paleoindians had arrived.
+A second difference between this interglacial and the next-to-last is that only in the current interglacial has North America been home to a creature that can make fire on demand. [ital] By the onset of the present interglacial, more commonly known as the "postglacial," paleoindians had arrived.
 They were new to the Americas.
 Both accidentally and for many possible reasons they ignited wildfires.
 To flush out game, to make land easier and safer to cross, and perhaps even to favor plant species that provided food (the acorns of oaks), fires would have been ignited.
-As an unintended result, they would have ramped up the fire hazard for migrating Torreya.
+As an unintended result they would have ramped up the fire hazard for migrating Torreya.

 New pollen records from New York State reveal an abundance of charcoal in the fossil record after extinction of large mammals.
 Palynologists suspect that the end of mastodon and stag-moose herbivory favored luxuriant growth of shrubs, especially in riparian habitats.
-Post-extinction rebound of browse would favor fires (Robinson 2003).
+Post-extinction rebound of browse would favor fires (Robinson, G. S., 2003: Landscape paleoecology and Late Quaternary extinctions in the Hudson Valley.
+Dissertation submitted in partial fulfillment of the requirements for the degree of Doctor of Philosophy in the Department of Biological Sciences at Fordham University, New York; 151 pages, ms accepted by Ecol.
+Monographs.)

-Fires most likely to eliminate evergreen shrubs would be all but unknown prior to anthropogenic activity -- "the fires of spring," a season when natural ignitions are unusual or unknown and human ignitions would, in an especially dry spring, be a novelty.
+Fires most likely to eliminate evergreen shrubs would be all but unknown prior to anthropogenic activity, "the fires of spring," a season when natural ignitions are unusual or unknown and human ignitions would, in an especially dry spring, be a novelty.
 This scenario may account not only for the suppression of Torreya but also for the extinction of a recently described new species of spruce, Picea critchfieldii (Jackson and Weng 1999).
 Late Pleistocene extinctions of plants, to match the devastation suffered by large mammals, are otherwise unknown.

-Consider Australia's celebrated native endemic and "living fossil": the Wollemi "pine."
-Wollemia nobilis is the sole remaining species of a genus that originated in the Cretaceous.
-It is in the Araucariaceae family, which includes only two other living genera: monkey puzzle (Araucaria) and Norfolk Island "pine" (Agathis).
-This sole remaining species of a genus originating in the Cretaceous was unknown until 1994, when a grove of just 24 strange but magnificent trees were found hiding out in an all but inaccessible deep canyon in the mountains northwest of Sydney (Woodford 2000).
-Although a downturn in fossil pollen dated at two to three million years ago suggests that genus Wollemia was in decline long before humans reached Australia, Wollemia's brush with extinction, along with the actual near-time exinctions of several other Australian conifers (including two species of Nothophagus), have been attributed to anthropogenic fires by early aboriginal peoples (Kershaw 1984).
-The surviving trees narrowly escaped firestorms and extinction in the shelter of deep canyons.
-Propagation of Wollemia seed stock has been achieved and seedling trees are being widely distributed.
+Consider Australia's celebrated "living fossil," the Wollemi "pine" in the Auricariaceae (auricaria family.)
+The Australians are now planting this native endemic (Wollemia nobilis) just about anywhere they can.
+The sole remaining species of a genus originating in the Cretaceous (and related to the South American monkey puzzle tree, Auricaria), live Wollemia nobilis were unknown until 1994, when a grove of just 24 strange but magnificent trees were found hiding out in an all but inaccessible deep canyon in the mountains northwest of Sydney (Woodford 2000).
+Wollemia's brush with extinction, along with the actual near-time exinctions of several other Australian conifers (including two species of Nothophagus), have been attributed to anthropogenic fires by early aboriginal peoples (Kershaw 1984).